akerbee01/ATAC_CUT_pipeline/README.md

 # Dockerized Nextflow Pipeline for ATAC-seq and CUT&Tag Data Analysis

-This repository contains a Dockerized Nextflow pipeline designed to analyze either ATAC-seq or CUT&Tag data.
+This repository contains a dockerized Nextflow pipeline designed to analyze either ATAC-seq or CUT&Tag Nanopore sequencing data.

 ## Prerequisites

 Before running the pipeline, ensure you have the following files in the same directory on your machine:
-- Input files: either FASTQ or BAM files
+- Input file: either FASTQ or BAM file
 - `sequencing_summary.txt` file
 - Reference genome FASTA file
 - Conda `env.yml` files needed for the workflow
 - `Barplot_Chr.R` and `PieChart.R` scripts